Nik-Zainal-Group/signature.tools.lib/README.md

 such as HRDetect, where RefSig 3 and RefSig 8 exposures can be used in place of COSMIC signatures 3 and 8 exposures.

 ```
-#Convert the organ-spoecific signature exposures into reference siganture exposures
+#Convert the organ-specific signature exposures into reference signature exposures
 snv_exp <- convertExposuresFromOrganToRefSigs(expMatrix = t(snv_exp[,1:(ncol(snv_exp)-1)]),typemut = "subs")

 #write the results